anoopsarkar/nlp-class/hw3.md

 [^2]: [Introduction to the CoNLL-2000 Shared Task: Chunking](http://www.cnts.ua.ac.be/conll2000/pdf/12732tjo.pdf)

+There is a helpful program `count_sentences.py` which allows you to count how many sentences are in a CoNLL formatted file.

 For this homework the training data has been preprocessed and singleton tokens have been replaced with the `[UNK]` token (which stands for unknown word).
 In the dev and test data any unseen words will be replaced with